• Skip to primary navigation

 • The quantities of ham and onion are approximate only.
 You may need more or less depending on the size of your mushrooms.

-• Please use your own judgement when making this dish.
+• Please use your own judgment when making this dish.
 If your mushrooms are quite small then you will need less filling.

 How to make ham and cheese stuffed mushrooms

-The time to make these stuffed mushrooms is about 40 minutes, and includes making the filling, stuffing the mushrooms and baking in the oven.
+The time to make these stuffed mushrooms is about 40 minutes which includes making the filling, stuffing the mushrooms and baking in the oven.

 Times for barbeque cooking will vary depending on how hot your fire is.